Fares, payment structure, journey planning

 Distance-based fares

-Under the distance-based fare structure introduced in 2010, commuters pay fares according to distance travelled from origin to destination, for up to five transfers made within a journey.
+Under the distance-based fare structure introduced in 2010, commuters pay fares according to the distance travelled from origin to destination, for up to five transfers made within a journey.

 Learn more about the travel fares.